 Know the general concepts of how batteries work.
 Read book and refer to class notes.
 What's the difference in a primary, secondary, and fuel cell?
-Know examples of each type as mentioned in the textbook - names only here.
+Know examples of each type as mentioned in the textbook and from my lecture - names only here.
 However, you DO need to know the specific reactions that drive a lead storage battery.
 Know how the reactions work during discharge and during recharge.